Why don’t they try branding supermarkets

 The Supermarket Business Model Tells the Story

-They recognize this fact in their bones which is why their business model has them scampering to build new stores as close as possible to developing residential areas.
+Supermarkets recognize this fact in their bones which is why their business model has them scampering to build new stores as close as possible to developing residential areas.
 Yet, they pretend to themselves (and their stockholders) that they are branding supermarkets.
 They are not.

 Supermarkets believe they are “the upscale choice” but deep down they recognize the fallacy in that claim as they build more and more stores in more and more neighborhoods.

 Branding Supermarkets.
-Wegmans is a Juggernaut
+Wegmans is a Juggernaut.

-Borrowing on the specialty marketers like Whole Foods, Fresh Market and Bread & Circus, and the upscale brands of Four Seasons and Ritz Carleton, they recognized that brands that differentiated the customer enabled these brands to become destinations.
+Borrowing on the specialty marketers like Whole Foods, Fresh Market and Bread & Circus, and the upscale brands of Four Seasons and Ritz Carleton, they recognized that brands that differentiated the customer enabled those brands to become destinations.

-When the shopper believed they were a more discriminating shopper (what we call a Brand face), these shoppers were willing to inconvenience themselves by traveling a greater distance to satiate that self-identifying need.
+When the shopper believed they were a more discriminating shopper (what we call a brand face), these shoppers were willing to inconvenience themselves by traveling a greater distance to satiate that self-identifying need.